 2. Permission to take a departmental examination is obtained from the department.
 Students may be denied permission because (a) the nature of the course is such that proficiency cannot be measured by such a test, (b) the student does not appear to have adequate background to pass the examination for the course, or (c) the student would not otherwise be allowed to enroll in the course.
 Students may appeal such a denial to the dean of the college in which the department is administered and subsequently to the provost.

 3. Students may ordinarily attempt a CBE test only once in any course or area.
 Under special circumstances a retest may be taken upon approval of the department in which the course is offered.

-5. There is a nonrefundable fee for all departmental and CLEP tests.
+6. There is a nonrefundable fee for all departmental tests.
 The fee is set by the Board of Regents, State of Iowa, and is subject to change.

 a.
 AP or CLEP credit which is earned at an Iowa public college or university may be transferred directly to Iowa State University provided it is accompanied by at least 12 semester credits earned in residence at the sending institution.
 AP or CLEP credit which is earned at any other college or university may not be transferred directly to Iowa State.
 However, the scores from these examinations may be sent to Iowa State University from the testing agency, and credit will be awarded based on Iowa State's AP and CLEP policies.